jweissman/ipd/README.md

   - Your opponent's point total
   - Whether your opponent is a robot
   - The number of games your opponent has played

+## API

+Another thought here is to expose an API where people can write bots to play IPD.

+Users would have to opt-in to playing against a bot.
+Bots will be rate-limited: real users will be fairly round-robined to available bots in the waiting pool.
+If a bot doesn't respond to its webhook in a timely fashion it will probably be ejected.

+On the other hand, bots playing each other should be really open and there should maybe even be a separate tourney just for them.